-Paul Newman had a line in the move “Cool Hand Luke.”
+Paul Newman had a line in the movie “Cool Hand Luke.”
 In a standoff with the police, he yells out, “what we have here is a failure to communicate.”
 There are times when I wonder if in our day and age, “what we have here is a failure to communicate civilly.”

 Years ago I heard a piece of advice about things we say, “All the words we say should have three characteristics: they are true, necessary and helpful.”
 I suspect it is the last two characteristics that most challenge us.
-For example, when we have a lot of energy about a topic, it may well seem necessary for us to say what is on our mind – but that does not mean, in the moment, it is really necessary for anyone other than us.
+For example, when we have a lot of energy about a topic, it may well seem necessary for us to say what is on our mind – but that does not mean, at the moment, it is really necessary for anyone other than us.
 The same thing goes for being helpful.
-Will the words we say be helpful to the person receiving them or to the situation at hand?
-True, necessary and helpful.
+Will the words we say to be helpful to the person receiving them or to the situation at hand?
+True, necessary, and helpful.
 Good guides to conversations private and public.

 You might be asking what brought this all to my mind?
-This week I received an email from a friend of mine who was on his way back to Nashville, TN when he stopped in a old country diner in Jackson.
+This week I received an email from a friend of mine who was on his way back to Nashville, TN when he stopped in an old country diner in Jackson.
 He liked the placard on the wall near his table.

-The Four Way Test of the things we think, say or do:
+The Four-Way Test of the things we think, say, or do: